isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 Clinics and testing centres will not administer the test unless the traveller has obtained approval to take a COVID-19 PCR test.

+*[Important Note: Travellers, whose designated ATB flights are on or after 4 December 2020, do **not** need to apply for approval to take their pre-departure COVID-19 PCR test in Singapore.
+They may directly proceed to make an appointment with the designated clinic or testing centre of their choice to take the test.]*

 #### 5. I am travelling with family members.
 Do I have to submit a separate application for each family member?

 Yes.
 An individual application will have to be submitted for each traveller.